-Precast reinforced manholes have an unmatched reputation for its superior strength, durability, and hydraulics.
+Precast reinforced manholes have an unmatched reputation for their superior strength, durability, and hydraulics.
 Concrete is an inherently durable material.
 And unlike other structure types, concrete has increased strength over time.

 Studies show that precast concrete manholes can last for more than a century.
 We feel they are the best option for a long-term solution.

 Concrete manholes are not only durable but non-flammable and watertight under many different installation conditions.
-Structural performance benefits of precast concrete utility holes also include:
+Manhole sections are produced for all wastewater structures and modern sewer systems.
+And just like precast reinforced concrete manholes, structural performance benefits of precast concrete utility holes include:

 - Concrete is inherently strong